Charles Lightoller: First World War

 On 10 June 1918, Lightoller was awarded the Reserve Decoration.

 Sinking of UB-110

-On 19 June 1918, the German U-boat UB-110 (Kapitänleutnant Werner Fürbringer) was depth charged, rammed and sunk off the Yorkshire coast by Lightoller and the crew of Garry.
-In his 1933 memoirs, Kapitänleutnant Fürbringer accused the Captain and crew of Garry of war crimes; by both violating the Hague Convention of 1907 and repeating the Baralong incidents by opening fire on the unarmed survivors of UB-110 with revolvers and machine-guns.
+On 19 June 1918, the German U-boat UB-110 was depth charged, rammed and sunk off the Yorkshire coast by Lightoller and the crew of Garry.
+In his 1933 memoirs, Kapitänleutnant Werner Fürbringer accused the Captain and crew of Garry of war crimes by opening fire on the unarmed survivors of UB-110 with revolvers and machine-guns.
 Fürbringer alleged that the shooting only ceased when the convoy the Garry had been escorting, which contained many neutral-flagged ships, arrived on the scene.
 Fürbringer later recalled, "As if by magic the British now let down some life boats into the water".